reisportela/HDFE/README.md

 ### R: the state of the art

-The fastest solution with an awesome ecosystem.
+The fastest solution with an awesome ecosystem: 383.33 seconds (6.4 minutes).

 ![](R_performance.png)

 ### Julia: fast but lacks an adequate ecosystem

-Not bad.
+Not bad: 962.9 seconds (16.1 minutes)

 <img src="Julia_performance_V2.png" width="1300">

 ### Stata: not a match for R or Julia, as far as computation time is concerned

-Too slow.
+Too slow: 5098.11 seconds (84 minutes).

 ![](Stata_performance.png)

 ### Python: just a concept

-Forget it.
+Forget it: still running.

 ![](Python_performance.png)